When Two Immovable Forces Collide

 Edward couldn't believe she got the drop on him.
-He hadn't even realized she was no longer unconscious, let alone felt her behind him.
+He hadn't even realized she was conscious, let alone felt her behind him.
 She obviously knew how to use a knife.
 He tried to reach the gun hidden in his pocket.
 Her legs clamped around his middle imprisoning his arms next to his sides.
 Feral, green eyes stared into his, waiting for an answer.

-"Name's Ted Forrester."
-He rasped out.
-"Found you in the woods after lightening had struck you far as I could tell.
+"Name's Ted Forrester," he rasped out.
+"Found you in the woods after lightening struck you far as I could tell.
 Brought you back here since there wasn't anyone else around.
 Just went to get some first aid supplies from the bathroom.
 As for where we are, little town outside Chicago.
 Who are you?"